AirshipCMS/Docs/Install-Airship-CLI-Tools.md

 /bin/sh -c "$(curl -fsS https://install.airshipcms.io)"
 ```

-### Slow Install on Mac
-Developers that want to see exactly what tools are being installed can read and follow the instructions at [install.airshipcms.io](https://install.airshipcms.io).
+That's it!
+You can also see the step-by-step instructions for Linux at [https://airshipcms.io/mac-linux-installer](https://airshipcms.io/mac-linux-installer).

 ---